mazen320/GAD173-Mazen/README.md

 Things I need to get done
 - Add tiles outside the 5x5 square, for some reason struggling with that.
 - Saving loading.

+3/28/2021, not morning this time lol

+- Fixed adding more boxes in the grid
+- added a new tile, made a random generated map, by using numbers such as 1, 2, 3, 1, 2, 3 -not so random i guess.

+Still have another problem which is placing a tile on the x-axis after the 5th tile.